microsoftgraph/microsoft-graph-docs-contrib/concepts/auth/auth-concepts.md

 - **Application ID**: A unique identifier assigned by the Microsoft identity platform.
 - **Redirect URI/URL**: One or more endpoints at which your app receives responses from the Microsoft identity platform.
 (For native and mobile apps, the URI is assigned by the Microsoft identity platform.)
-- **Client secret**: A password or a public/private key pair that your app uses to authenticate with the Microsoft identity platform.
-(Not needed for native or mobile apps.)
+- **Client secret**: A password that your app uses to authenticate with the Microsoft identity platform.
+You can optionally use a public/private key pair in the form of a certificate or a federated identity credential.
+This property isn't needed for public clients like native, mobile and single page applications.

 For more information, see [Register an application with the Microsoft identity platform](../auth-register-app-v2.md).